AndiSap/crackingTheCodingInterview/README.md

 - validBST - *Check if binary tree is a binary search tree*
 - successor - *Find next in-order successor given a node in a valid BST*
 - buildOrder - *Given a list of projects and dependencies, find a build order that allows the project to be built*
+- commonAncestor - *Find common ancestor of 2 nodes in a binary tree (not a BST)*